-Requirement Description Policy drivers Sustainable Drainage System (SuDS) strategy A strategy for how surface water flows from the development will be handled.
-This should include (as a minimum): details of compliance with the Defra non-statutory technical standards (or evidence as to why this cannot be achieved or is not required); exceedance routes through the development; treatment train components, including reasons for choice of type, size and bank gradient; design calculations for discharge rates, peak flow rates, and storage requirements; evidence of ground conditions/porosity to inform the above design calculations; climate change and urban creep (future development) allowances; utfall choice justified against the SuDS hierarchy of drainage options; temporary drainage during construction; and details of how the sustainable drainage system is to be maintained for the lifetime of the development.
-For foul water flows, evidence of correspondence with the drainage authority should be provided to demonstrate capacity in the sewer network.
-If capacity improvements are required to support the development, these should be outlined.
-FR1 and FR2 of Plan:MK Sustainability statement A statement about how the design and construction of the development complies with sustainable design and construction policies and adopted guidance.
+Requirement Description Policy drivers Surface water management strategy A strategy for how surface water flows from the development will be handled, which can be provided as part of a flood risk assessment .
+This should include (as a minimum): FR1, FR2, FR3 and SC1 of Plan:MK details of compliance with the Defra non-statutory technical standards (or evidence as to why this cannot be achieved or is not required); exceedance routes through the development; treatment train components, including reasons for choice of type, size and bank gradient; design calculations for discharge rates, peak flow rates, and storage requirements; evidence of ground conditions/permeability to inform the above design calculations; climate change and urban creep (future development) allowances; outfall choice justified against the SuDS hierarchy of drainage options; temporary drainage during construction; and details of how the sustainable drainage system is to be maintained for the lifetime of the development.
+Sustainability statement A statement about how the design and construction of the development complies with sustainable design and construction policies and adopted guidance .
 It should consider how the layout and construction methods embrace the policy objectives, how landscaping can be utilised to improve sustainability, opportunities for renewable energy linkages and generation, use of sustainable sources of building materials, and achieving carbon neutrality.
 Where an element of the scheme cannot fulfil the policy requirements, a justification should be provided.
 The statement should also outline how the development proposes to interact through providing positive environmental, social and economic implications, such as integration with sustainable transport networks and infrastructure and climate change mitigation.
 SC1 and SC2 of Plan:MK